awslabs/aws-crt-s3-benchmarks/cdk/README.md

 1) `cd` into this `cdk/` directory.

+1) Check that your service quotas are high enough by running:
+    ```sh
+    ./check-service-quotas.py --region REGION
+    ```
+    These service quotas refer to the max running vCPU count, for categories of EC2 instance types, allowed for your account.
+If the script tells you to increase a quota, you probably should, unless you're certain you don't want to run benchmarks on instance types like that.

 1) Create a settings file for the account you'll be deploying to.
 Name it something like "myname.settings.json".
 It should look like:
     ```json
     {